Dhiman23/End-toEnd/README.md

-# End-toEnd
-# Jenkins Shared Library and Parameterized Pipeline with Docker, Git, ECR, and EKS Deployment 🚀🔧😃
+# Jenkins Shared Library and Parameterized Pipeline with Docker, Git, ECR, EKS, and Terraform Deployment 🚀🔧😃

 ## Introduction
-This README provides a comprehensive guide on how Jenkins Shared Library, Parameterized Pipeline, Docker, Git, ECR (Amazon Elastic Container Registry), and EKS (Amazon Elastic Kubernetes Service) were used together for deployment.
+This README provides a comprehensive guide on how Jenkins Shared Library, Parameterized Pipeline, Docker, Git, ECR (Amazon Elastic Container Registry), EKS (Amazon Elastic Kubernetes Service), and Terraform were used together for deployment.
 We will cover the setup, configuration, and deployment process, with the added fun of emojis!
 Let's dive into more detail about each component of our deployment workflow. 🎉

 ## Step 1: Jenkins Shared Library
 Jenkins Shared Library is a powerful feature that allows us to define common functions, utilities, and custom steps to be used across multiple Jenkins pipelines.
 With a shared library, we encapsulate the pipeline logic, making it easier to maintain, update, and share best practices among various projects and teams.